GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-4_rhino-nurbs.md

 ![Degree-1 curve](images/12-4/degree-1.PNG#img-left)

 The resulting curve is made up of straight line segments with sharp corners.
-It isn't a polyline, sctrictly speaking, but behaves very much like one.
+It isn't a polyline, sctrictly speaking, but behaves a lot like one.
 Now use  `Curve` again, but set degree to 2, and click the corners of your last object in the same order.

 ![Degree-2 curve](images/12-4/degree-2.PNG#img-left)